ulfi03/aidex/README.md

 ```
 <!-- @formatter:on-->

-This BlocBuilder manages how the UI part that contains the list of Index cards (red) is displayed
+This BlocBuilder manages how the UI part that contains the list of Index cards is displayed
 One can see that the UI changes based on the current state that BlocBuilder receives
 from [`IndexCardOverviewBloc`](lib/bloc/index_cards_overview_bloc.dart) and
-that 4 cases are distinguished.
+that 4 cases (IndexCardsLoading, IndexCardSelectionMode, IndexCardsLoaded, IndexCardsError)
+are distinguished.

 For [`IndexCardSelectionMode`](lib/bloc/index_cards_overview_bloc.dart)
 and [`IndexCardsLoaded`](lib/bloc/index_cards_overview_bloc.dart) the, state is passed down